ccloquet/ICU-babyphone/README.md

      - => access to the pi trough SSH from the outside
    - sources: https://moduliertersingvogel.de/2018/11/07/measure-loudness-with-a-usb-micro-on-a-raspberry-pi, https://python-sounddevice.readthedocs.io/en/0.4.1/examples.html#real-time-text-mode-spectrogram

-### 5.4. **_On the babymike_: send the BLE frames when the sound meet these criteria**, and stop them when they stop meeting these criteria, for, eg, 10 seconds in  row
+### 5.4. **_On the babymike_: send the BLE frames when the sound meets these criteria**, and stop them when they stop meeting these criteria, for, eg, 10 seconds in  row
+  - in spectrogram.py:
     - one UUID per signature per device
     - => major = device ID
     - => minor = signature ID

 ### 5.5. **On the _babyserver_, rebroadcast the Bluetooth frames**

 ### 5.6. **On the _babyreceiver_ play/display the alarms on BLE detection**
  - on the _babyreceiver_ itself, show the status as large color blocks
     - python
+    - use BLE-Beacon-Scanner.py
     - play a gentle sound:
    https://raspberrypi.stackexchange.com/questions/94098/reliable-way-to-play-sound-ogg-mp3-in-python-on-pi-zero-w, https://raspberrypi.stackexchange.com/questions/7088/playing-audio-files-with-python
  - on a smartphone
-    - audio: VLC for Android
     - Tasker for the BLE frames: https://forum.frandroid.com/topic/69334-tasker-aideinfoscreation-de-profils/page/9/
-  - the _babyservers_ should relay the BLE frames

 ## 6. Relay the sounds/alarms to a DECT <a name="dect"></a>
   - would involve a SIP connection to the phone network of the hospital
   - use ASTERISK?